fnateghi/ansible-rhel-sssd-join/README.md

 # ansible-rhel-sssd-join
 Ansible role to join RHEL-based Linux systems to an Active Directory domain.
-This role uses realm, sssd, and Kerberos to automate domain joining for RHEL-compatible systems such as Rocky Linux and AlmaLinux.
+This role uses realm, sssd, and Kerberos to automate domain joining for RHEL-compatible distributions such as Rocky Linux and AlmaLinux.
+Feel free to test it and suggest improvements.
+While it meets my current requirements, it might need adjustments to work correctly in your environment.

 ### Requirements (Managed Node):